senpay/senpay.github.io/_pages/ta/ftm/feature_tests.md

 ---

-## Feature tests model - Problem statement
+## Problem statement

 Let's imagine that you were assigned to the new Test Automation Initiative.
 The product is mature enough but has little or even none automated-checks coverage.
 Product codebase consists of thousands (if not hundreds of thousands) lines of code, and building a proper [Agile Testing Pyramid](../pyramid) is not an option anymore.

-Conventional wisdowm suggests that most of the automated-checks should be written on the unit level, writing them may be a challenging task.
-When writing testable code is not among the top project goals - codebase tends to become rather untestable.
+Conventional wisdom suggests that most of the automated-checks should be written on the unit level, writing them may be a challenging task.
+When creating testable code is not among the top project goals - codebase tends to become rather untestable.

-Under such circumstances, Test Automation Engineers usually consider the only option which seems to be viable, which is to rely on the system-level automated checks (for example - UL-level checks), which often leads to the "Ice-cream" antipattern [1].
+Under such circumstances, Test Automation Engineers often recommend to rely on the system-level automated checks (for example - UL-level checks), which often leads to the "Ice-cream" antipattern [1].
 However, there're some other options.
 While it may be already too late to build highly effective automated-check suite, there're some good approaches to minimize reliance on system-level checking.
-One approach which may be very helpful in the situation like this is called "Feature tests model".
+One approach which may be very helpful in the situation like this is called **"Feature test driven development"**.

 ## Revised terminology

 There's an old joke - if you get three experienced developers into the meeting room and ask them to define what "unit" is, you will end up with at least four different definitions.
 Currently, there's no universally accepted definition of what "unit" is, and therefore there's no universally accepted understanding of what good unit-level check should look like.
 There're at least two different schools of thoughts on the matter (mockists vs. classicists) [2].
 For the Test Automation engineers that subtle difference usually is not very important.
-In the research, done by Google to identify what automated checks from their codebase were flaky and why they actually came to the conclusion that one of the decisive factors was test size [3].
+In the research done by Google to identify what automated checks from their codebase were flaky and why they actually came to the conclusion that one of the decisive factors was test size [3].
 It may be easier to just break tests into three major categories as Google did:

 | Check size     | Heuristics                                                                                                                        |
 | ------------- |:---------------------------------------------------------------------------------------------------------------------------------:|